-At Tampa General, our heart failure program provides comprehensive services to improve heart failure care across all phases of a patient’s care journey – from prevention to end-stage treatment options.
-From medical management with medical therapy to remote monitoring options and interventional procedures, our team of experts focus on improving patient quality of life and outcomes.
+At Tampa General, our Heart Failure Center of Excellence provides comprehensive services to improve heart failure care across all phases of a patient’s care journey – from prevention to end-stage treatment options.
+Our team of experts offer specialized and extensive care that includes genetic counseling and diagnosis along with cardiac transplantation.
+From disease management with medical therapy to remote monitoring options and interventional procedures, we focus on improving patient quality of life and outcomes.

 Since 1988, our cardiologists have cared for individuals with end-stage heart disease, providing the most advanced therapies like performing first successful heart transplant in the state.
 Today, we have a successful ventricular assist device (VAD) program and our Transplant Institute is one of the top 10 in the country.
 All candidates for transplant are evaluated by the Heart Failure Center of Excellence to determine suitability for ventricular assist device (VAD) therapy and heart transplant.

 Our Heart Failure Center of Excellence also provides:

 - Advanced electrophysiology procedures for patients with irregular heartbeats

 - Innovative surgical treatments for structural heart disease